 Time is money for your eco friendly house!
 If you have to move out and pay rent, or you have to pay a builder to be onsite for an extra month, that’s a lot of extra money down the drain.
 In fact, 42% of survey respondents saw a reduction in the budget of 6% or more.

 These cost reductions are mostly due to the reduction of builders’ time on site.
 If you live in a high-density area like me, with very restricted access for builders pushing up time spent, that can really add up.

 The other point to make is that the costs are fixed.
 If I were to do a “normal” build, there’s no guarantee that the quote would match the price that I end up paying given the frequency with which costs blow out during the construction process.
-There’s also the quality of the build of eco friendly houses.
+There’s also the quality of the build.
 With prefab, things fit together properly because they’re constructed in a factory ready for assembly on site.

 When it comes to waste, prefab is definitely a winner compared to traditional methods.
 76% of the firms surveyed in the McGraw-Hill report said that prefab decreases the amount of their construction site waste, with 41% reporting decreases of 5% or more.

 I have specified that I want the build to be primarily wood and to have no concrete.
 My selection criteria for build materials is based on a hierarchy that includes: